 Border collies are known to develop hip dysplasia as they age, and even when treated with medication, this condition can not only become painful but frustrating.
 A dog who has gotten used to moving and running regularly, not getting around quickly can make a dog upset, and they may become aggressive.

-Another possibility is that your collie is suffering from on-set of dementia.
+Another possibility is that your collie is suffering from the onset of dementia.
 It is not uncommon for dogs of any breed to start becoming forgetful and confused as they age.
 If your dog is becoming more aggressive as they get older, they may not even realize they are doing it.

 Health (Physical And Mental)

-Another reason for your border collies sudden onset of aggression could be a new injury or illness.
+Another reason for your Border Collies’ sudden onset of aggression could be a new injury or illness.
 If your dog starts to act angry and mean for seemingly no reason, they may have gotten hurt at one point, and you never noticed because the pain started small.
 Dogs are curious creatures and can get into places they shouldn’t be in, making them susceptible to injuries.

 Certain illnesses can also affect a dog’s behavior and temperament suddenly.
 Border collies are a dog breed known to develop seizures and compulsive behaviors.